7-Eleven: United States

 7-Eleven signed an agreement with Exxon-Mobil in December 2010 for the acquisition of 183 sites in Florida.
 This was followed by the acquisition of 51 ExxonMobil sites in North Texas in August 2011.

 Regardless of fuel brand, 7-Eleven has its own fleet network, 7 Fleet, for business customers and truck drivers at locations large enough to feature dedicated fueling lanes for semi trucks, though 7 Fleet can also be used at standard 7-Eleven locations as well.
 It is mostly designed to compete with Pilot Flying J's One9 Network designed for owner-operator drivers, as well as drivers that go to standard Pilot Flying J, Love's Travel Stops & Country Stores, and TravelCenters of America locations.

-On August 2, 2020, Seven & i Holdings announced to buy Speedway LLC for $21 billion.
+On August 2, 2020, Seven & i Holdings announced the buyout of Speedway LLC for $21 billion.
 The deal closed on May 14, 2021.
 7-Eleven was ordered by U.S. antitrust regulators to divest 293 stores across 20 states.
 124 stores were sold to Anabi Oil, 106 stores were sold to Cross-America Partners LP and 63 stores were sold to Jacksons Food Stores.
 7-Eleven also dropped Speedway's participation in Pilot Flying J's One9 Network in favor of 7 Fleet.